Butt Augmentation With Implant

 Surgical Technique

-The preferred implant incision is two concealed incisions within the gluteus crease at the level of the tail bone.
-Two incisions vs one incision reduces the risk of infection, and buttock crease tenting.
+The preferred implant incision is two hidden incisions in the gluteal fold at the level of the tailbone.
+Two incisions versus one incision reduces the risk of infection and hip crease.

-We also uses fat grafting as an adjunctive technique to enhance the final shape of the augmentation.
-Liposuction is used to harvest fat from the waistline and then transferred to “soften the edges” of the implant to ensure a more natural appearing result.
+We also use fat grafting as an additional technique to enhance the final shape of the augmentation.
+Fat is removed by liposuction.
+It is then transferred to “soften the edges” of the implant for a more natural-looking result.

 During – After Surgery

-The surgery is performed under general anesthesia in an out-patient accredited surgicenter.
-The procedure usually takes 2-3 hours to complete.
+Buttock Augmentation surgery is performed under general anesthesia in an accredited surgery center.
+The process usually takes 2-3 hours to complete.

-We first perform the liposuction for the fat harvesting.
-The patient is then carefully positioned in the prone (face down) position for the augmentation.
-The implant pocket is created on both sides through the two crease incisions.
-The implants are then prepared, rinsed with triple antibiotics, and placed into the pocket using a special funnel (decreases contamination and damage to implant).
-Drains are usually not required.
-The incisions are closed in multiple tissue layers and the sealed with a skin glue.
-Fat grafting is then performed on the periphery of the implant to improve the shape and contour.
-Garments are placed to support the areas of the liposuction.
+First, we do liposuction to remove fat.
+The patient is then carefully positioned in the prone (face down) position for magnification.
+The implant pocket is created on both sides from two folding incisions.
+The implants are then prepared.
+It is rinsed with triple antibiotics.
+It is inserted into the pocket using a special funnel (reduces contamination and damage to the implant).
+Drains are not usually necessary.

 Recovery